davidson-engineering/python-custom-logging/README.md

 # python-custom-logging
 ## Purpose
-A module to simplify the setup of logging in Python
+A module to simplify logging setup in Python

 ## Installation